apache/hadoop/dev-support/docs/precommit-basic.md

 Optional:

-* Apache JIRA-based issue tracking
+* JIRA-based issue tracking
-* JIRA cli tools
+* GitHub-based issue tracking

 The locations of these files are (mostly) assumed to be in the file path, but may be overridden via command line options.
 For Solaris and Solaris-like operating systems, the default location for the POSIX binaries is in /usr/xpg4/bin and the default location for the GNU binaries is /usr/gnu/bin.